Carpenter’s Shelter is pleased to announce that we have reached our $2M Campaign Goal! We are officially entering a new

-After years of internal planning, we are thrilled to take our first public steps toward a brand new building with a purpose-built residential shelter, 87 affordable apartments, and 10 permanent supportive housing units.
+After years of internal planning, we were thrilled to take our first public steps toward a brand new building with a purpose-built residential shelter, 87 affordable apartments, and 10 permanent supportive housing (PSH) units.
 To facilitate the redevelopment project, Carpenter’s Shelter sold our property at 930 North Henry Street to our partner, Alexandria Housing Development Corporation (AHDC).
 The capital generated from this sale allowed us to buy back our portion of the building, however, we still had a funding gap to cover.

 To fully fund our redevelopment project, we launched the New Heights Campaign, which aimed to raise $2 million to close the funding gap.
-Quietly launched in the summer of 2018 and publicly launched in May 2019, the New Heights Campaign boasts promising early fundraising efforts and expects to raise $1.4 million by May 2019.
-Now we need our neighbors and public support to help us reach our ultimate goal of $2 million.
+Quietly started in the summer of 2018 and publicly launched in May 2019, the New Heights Campaign has made exceptional progress and has exceeded our goal!
+The support from our neighbors and the community helped us reach above and beyond our ultimate goal of $2 million.

 Together, we’ve made a commitment to support the homeless men, women, and children who need our help today and better serve those who will need us for years to come.

 There is still the opportunity to commit to the New Heights Campaign.
 Contributions are welcome online or by check.
 All donations of $5,000 or more will be included on a special donor wall to be displayed in the new, purpose-built shelter.